Surprising natural ways to reduce skin cancer risk.

 In nature, there are more than 4,000 different types of flavonoids.
 They give vegetables and fruits their bright colors, and we can ingest a broad, healthful range simply by remembering to eat a wide variety of colors.
 Carotenoids, another type of antioxidant found in orange and yellow plant foods, also counteract UV damage to skin.

 Supplements can offer additional protection.
-“The skin is a very vitamin-hungry organ,” says Alschuler, who stresses that supplements aren’t a replacement for flavonoid-rich foods.
+“The skin is a very vitamin-hungry organ,” says Alschuler.
 In addition, the antioxidants found in many topical products can also protect skin by increasing its antioxidant levels.

-Healthy skin also needs a balance of essential fats: omega-3, found in deep-water fish, flax, and chia; omega-6 from plant oils that are abundant in our diets; and omega-9 in olive oil.
+Healthy skin also needs a balance of essential fats: omega-3, found in deep-water fish, flax, and chia; omega-6 from plant oils; and omega-9 in olive oil.
 “Some research suggests that essential fatty acids may be preventative for skin cancer,” says Alschuler.
 A balance of fats helps reduce the chronic inflammation that triggers oxidation.

 Moisture Protects Skin